 Choose your distance

-Beyond LDN 55km route takes you off the beaten track onto the city’s Capital Ring footpath.
+Beyond London 55km Ultra route takes you off the beaten track onto the city’s Capital Ring footpath.
 Here on Greater London’s inner circle you’ll come across some of London’s most iconic sights, from medieval wonderland Eltham Palace to the ancient woodland and rolling hills of Richmond Park.
 Alongside these well-known and much-loved sights, you’ll be surprised by the everyday beauty of the trails, footpaths, parks, disused railway lines, woodland and more - and the almost total absence of main roads and highways.
 Fully-signed and well-supported, you’ll feel like you’re in safe hands.

-Beyond London 25km is a fully-signed, well-supported route following part of London’s Capital Ring footpath, which forms Greater London’s ‘inner circle’.
+The Beyond London 25km Trail route is a fully-signed, well-supported route following part of London’s Capital Ring footpath, which forms Greater London’s ‘inner circle’.
 On the way, take in some of London’s best-known and best-loved sights: Eltham Palace, Wimbledon Common and Richmond Park included.
 You’ll also experience the everyday beauty of the city’s skyline from a different - and unforgettable - angle.
 Enter today and find out for yourself how good London looks when you get off the beaten track.

 Frequently asked questions